masak/strangelyconsistent-blog-posts/the-thing-with-nim.markdown

     4 OOOO
     5 OOOO    O

 Looking at it this way, we immediately spot the leftover 2-component.
 Since this is the only leftover component in this game position, it also makes up the winning move: take two stones from the first heap, and you'll eventually win the game.
-(Sure enough, this reduces the position to a 1-4-5 position, which we already know is a losing one.)
+(Sure enough, this puts the opponent in a 1-4-5 position, which we already know is a losing one.)

 And that's all that needs to be said about Nim strategy.
 Now we have a way to recognize winnable/unwinnable positions, and a way to make the right move every time in winnable ones.